iszczesniak/cpp/templates/index.md

 ```

 We say a template is *parametrized*, because it has a list of
 parameters that we call **template parameters**.
+A template parameter
+is defined in the parameter list (`parameter list` above) and has a
+name, that we then use in the template declaration or definition.

-When we call a function defined with a template, then after the
+When we use a template (e.g., we call a function defined with a
-function name we can provide **template arguments** in `<>`.
+template), then after the template name we can provide **template
+arguments** in `<>`.  **Instantiation** of a template **substitutes**
-Instantiation **substitutes** a template argument for a template
+a template argument for a template parameter.
+We also say that a
-parameter in a template, i.e., puts an argument where a parameter is.
-We also say that a parameter accepts an argument.
+parameter accepts an argument.

+The terms of a template parameter and a template argument are
+analogous to the terms of a **function parameter** and a **function
+argument**, but this analogy is only skin-deep.
+Initialization of a
+function parameter with a function argument has many details (e.g.,
+type conversion, reference initialization), that do not apply to
+substitution.
+Substitution only checks whether the argument is valid,
+i.e., that it is a type, a value or a type template, as stipulated by
+the **parameter kind**.
+Bottom line: **substitution is not
+initialization**.

 # Template parameters